Aliens vs. Predator (2010 video game): Alien

-As an Alien (Xenomorph), the game begins in a research facility, where two humans are being kept as prisoners.
+As an Xenomorph, the game begins in a research facility, where two humans are being kept as prisoners.
 As they awake, Chestbursters erupt from their bodies; killing them.
 As scientists enter the room to collect the specimens, they find "Specimen 6" missing.
-The missing chestburster then emerges from the second victim's mouth, forcing head scientist Dr. Groves to gas the room; killing the other scientists and subduing the chestburster.
+The missing chestburster then emerges from the second victim's mouth, evading a collection tube and forcing head scientist Dr. Groves to gas the room; killing the other scientists and subduing the chestburster.
 However, Mr. Weyland prevents the creature's death, as he's impressed with its cunning, and tells Groves to transfer it to a special program; giving it the codename '6'.

-Days later, 6 is fully grown.
+Days later, Six is fully grown.
 During an observation of its abilities, Weyland opens the door to the ancient pyramid built by the Predators' ancestors.
-In response, the pyramid emits an electromagnetic pulse that disables the local human colony's systems, including 6's restraints; allowing it to escape and release the other captive Xenomorphs and their Queen.
+In response, the pyramid emits an electromagnetic pulse that disables the local human colony's systems, including Six's restraints, allowing it to escape and release the other captive Xenomorphs and their Queen.
 Once free, the Aliens retreat to the nearby refinery, where they establish a hive and go dormant until the Colonial Marines arrive.

-From there, 6 and the other Xenomorphs slaughter or harvest any humans they encounter before facing off with a group of Predators.
-6 weakens the Elite Predator, leading them to be harvested by a facehugger and later give rise to a Predalien (seen in the Predator campaign).
-While returning to the Hive, 6 sees a debilitating vision of the Queen being killed in an explosion and goes into a hibernation state.
+From there, Six and the other Xenomorphs slaughter or harvest any humans they encounter before facing off with a group of Predators.
+Six weakens an Elite Predator named Wolf, leading him to be harvested by a facehugger and later give rise to a Predalien (seen in the Predator campaign).
+While returning to the Hive, Six sees a debilitating vision of the Queen being killed in an explosion and goes into a hibernation state.
 It's found by combat androids led by Weyland, who takes pity on it and brings it back with him.
-Once on board the humans' ship, 6 slaughters the crew and molts into a new Queen.
+Once on board the humans' ship, Six escapes, slaughters the crew and molts into a new Queen.